Code-Institute-Submissions/b1ndark-project1/README.md

 [Back to the top](#algarve)
 ___

 ### Features

 - #### Navigation

     - Featured at the top of the page is the navigation shows the Algarve logo on the left corner, Algarve logo that links to the top of the home page.
-    - To the right are other navigation links: Beaches, Activities and Sign Up which link to diferente pages.
+    - To the right are other navigation links: Beaches, Activities and Sign Up which link to different pages.

     ![image](assets/images/readme-images/navigation.png)
 <br>

 - #### Home Page

-    - The home page presents a photo of Benagil cave located in Algarve
+    - The Home page presents a photo of Benagil cave located in Algarve
-    - The home page presents a brief introduction to the user what Algarve is and where is it.
+    - The Home page presents a brief introduction to the user what Algarve is and where is it.

     ![image](assets/images/readme-images/homepage.png)
 <br>